 Let’s begin with a definition.
 Peer to peer lending (also known as p2p lending) is the large-scale lending of money between people online.
 It’s exactly what it sounds like — peer to peer, person to person lending, except done by thousands of people working together.

-At its most basic level, peer to peer lending actually isn’t much different than just lending money to a friend.
+At its most basic level, peer to peer lending actually is not much different than just lending money to a friend.
 You have one person who has extra money and one person who needs to borrow it.
-But with a friend, the trust between these people helps them feel safe that the money will be paid back.
+But when lending money to a friend in real life, the trust and familiarity between the two people helps them feel comfortable that the money will be paid back.

 - They make sure every borrower has good enough credit for a loan